adamkozak/ADA2017-project/README.md

 + Can we see a snowball effect in reviews and ratings?

-Before answering these questions, we need to examine the relationship between a text _review_ and its associated _rating_ and define the notion of 'good' and 'bad' books:
+Before answering these questions, we need to examine the relationship between a text _review_ and its associated _rating_, define the notion of 'good' and 'bad' books, and define what it means for a book to be 'popular':

 ## Intermediate questions on the way to research questions: